jennywy/Tictactoe/README.md

 They also helped me with a check function.
 My plan to use array methods was obviously not going to work and was something I had poorly understood myself.

-I realized that it was matching all null values to each other, so I added another condition to my check function to take non-null values
+I realized that it was matching all null values to each other, so I added another condition to my check function to take non-null values through the transitive properities of math.

-The other working days were a blur of caffeine and not sleeping
+The other working days were a blur of caffeine and not sleeping.

 I created the sign in, out, password change, create a new game, using a previous in class exercise on AJAX and token authorization.
 This was all fairly straightforward until I got to the patch request.

 Trying to work on my update/patch request after every move function was especially challenging and I had a lot of outside help creating this function.
 Previous requests only demanded that I store the requests to access it, but I was now trying to feed the request some data about my board.
-I realized very late that I wasn't storing the object returned.
+I realized very late that I wasn't storing the object returned!

 I realized I had to pass an object that contains the data of the board's status.
 I realized I had to structure the object as according the API documentation, and feed the the information from my board as the moves were occuring.

-I realized (after long consultation with a professional software tester) I could use my game logic to satisfy the value and the index perimeters if I rewrote some of my original game logic.
+I realized (after long consultation with a professional software tester who happens to be my brother) I could use my game logic to satisfy the value and the index perimeters if I rewrote some of my original game logic.
 Previously I had hardcoded whose turn it was without declaring a player.
 The text would just turn over X or O depending on the turn count...
 But if I created a proper player variable in my if statement for the game function I could use it as a perimeter for my updateMove.

 Then I had another problem where my game was not ending in the right place because of a change I made to that game logic.
 After I got a match in the DOM, I could play the game for one more move before the game completed.
 My checkWinner function was now out of sync with the game actions.
 I didn't know how or why, so through experimentation I placed my checkWinner function in different parts of the game function.
 With a lot of experimenting with the order of my functions, I finally had it in the right place in the right order.